basarat/typescript-book-alpha/10/variables-const.md

 ### `const`
+> `const` is the preferred way to create variables.

 `const` allows you to create a variable that can never be re-assigned.

 Here is an example that defines a variable using `const`:

 ```ts
 const foo = 123;